Roth IRA: History

-Differences from a traditional IRA
+Differences from a Traditional IRA

+The main difference between a Roth IRA and Traditional IRA is how contributions and withdrawals are taxed.
+With a Roth IRA, all money contributed to the account is after-tax money, and withdrawals in retirement are tax-free.
 In contrast to a traditional IRA, contributions to a Roth IRA are not tax-deductible.
 Withdrawals are tax-free under certain conditions (for example, if the withdrawal is only on the principal portion of the account, or if the owner is at least 59½ years old).
 A Roth IRA has fewer withdrawal restrictions than traditional IRAs.
 Transactions inside a Roth IRA (including capital gains, dividends, and interest) do not incur a current tax liability.
+For a Traditional IRA, contributions are tax-deductible or before-tax money, meaning the account holder pays income tax later when they withdraw the money in retirement.
+For a Roth IRA, anyone with earned income can contribute to the account at any age, but contribution amounts phase out at higher income levels.
+A Traditional IRA allows for anyone with earned income to contribute until the age of 70½.